Setting up your homepage with Pacific

 You've also got a few other settings to play with to customize the display of the Featured product on your homepage:

 - Show border (enables a top & bottom border around the section)

 - Show description (hides/show the product's full description)

 - Enable cart quantity box (hides/shows the product's quantity controls)

 - Enable cart redirection (this automatically sends customers to the cart page after clicking the add-to-cart button)

-Lastly, you can adjust the Layout to be either Single column (product info/images will display stacked) or Double column (product's images on the left and info/description on the right).
+Lastly, you can adjust the Layout to be either Single column (product info/images will display stacked) or Double column (product's images on the left, info/description on the right).

-Pacific comes with an eye-catching Map section that businesses with brick-and-mortar locations can use to display contact information and give directions to their store
+Pacific comes with an attractive Map section that businesses with brick-and-mortar locations can use to display contact information and give directions to their store.

-The Map address will be the point Google uses to drop its pin.
-It's the red marker in the image above.
+The Map address will be the point Google uses to drop its pin (red marker in the above screenshot).